Plan your visit

 Information for dog owners

-Sorry, we don't allow dogs, except registered assistance dogs, because there are breeding birds and otters, and, in winter, roosting birds on the reserve.
-There’s a popular dog walk along the estuary, running north from the reserve.
+Sorry, we don't allow dogs, except registered assistance dogs.
+This is due to the disturbance caused to breeding/roosting birds, otters, our wild Carneddau ponies and other sensitive wildlife on the reserve.
+However, there’s a popular dog walk along the estuary, running north from the car park.

 Group booking information